KabukiStarship/Script2/docs/script_sdnp_specification_rfc.md

 ## 3.7 Crabs Objects

-ASCII Data Types LST, MAP, DIC, BOK, and Stacks and Arrays or ASCII Types 4 through 22 shall be created using Crabs.
+ASCII Data Types kLST, kMAP, kDIC, kBOK, and Stacks and Arrays or ASCII Types 4 through 22 shall be created using Crabs.

 ### Dictionary Example